Padlet

 If you wish to familiarise yourself with Padlet, please see the official Padlet YouTube channel for orientation videos.

-Please contact your lecturer directly to discuss your needs and concerns as they arise.
-For example, your lecturer or assistant note-taker may be able to post on a Padlet on your behalf, an activity could become a paired or group task with an assigned person to make posts, or you may be able to send a direct email or a Teams chat message as an alternative to posting in a padlet.
+• Please contact your lecturer directly to discuss your needs and concerns as they arise.
+For example, your lecturer, peers or assistant note-taker may be able to post on a Padlet on your behalf, or you may be able to send a direct email or a Teams chat message as an alternative to posting in a padlet.
 You are welcome to explore these ideas with your lecturer if you are concerned about access and participation in a padlet.

 Guide last updated on November 28, 2022